-The Epic series gaming chair from Noblechairs is all about combining luxurious leather, best-in-class quality and a classic style reminiscent of high-end racing car seats.
-It's an easy pick for one of the best gaming chairs of 2021, and we'd recommend adding it to your shortlist if you've got a healthy budget.
+As we discovered during testing and then wrote about in T3's Noblechairs Epic Series Real Leather review, the Epic series gaming chair from Noblechairs is all about combining luxurious leather, best-in-class quality and a classic style reminiscent of high-end racing car seats.
+As a result it's an easy pick for one of the best gaming chairs and we'd recommend adding it to your shortlist if you've got a healthy budget.

-This leather-clad beauty is easy to set up and has a high-density cold foam upholstery for maximum comfort – and it's robust too, so it should last you a long time after you've bought it.
-Be warned, it's one of the bigger chairs in our list, so it won’t do for tight spaces, though.
+We found during our testing that this leather-clad beauty is easy to set up and has a high-density cold foam upholstery for maximum comfort – and it's robust too, so it should last you a long time after you've bought it.
+Be warned, it's one of the bigger chairs in our list, though, so it won’t do for tight spaces.

-Want to compare the top two chairs in T3's best gaming chairs buying guide?
+Want to compare two top chairs in T3's best gaming chairs buying guide?
 Then be sure to check out our SecretLab Titan SoftWeave vs Noblechairs Epic Series Real Leather comparison feature.

 We've also got a dedicated features comparing this premium priced chair against a top budget offering, too, so if you're unsure whether you need to spend big, check out our Epic Series Real Leather Chair from Noblechairs vs GTPlayer Gaming Chair comparison feature, too.

-If you're shopping for the best gaming chair under £200 then the GTPlayer Gaming Chair is a fantastic choice.
+If you're shopping for the best gaming chair under £100 then the GTPlayer Gaming Chair is our top choice.

-Firstly, it is very affordable cheap.
+Firstly, it is very, very affordable.
 Some of the other chairs in this guide cost 3 or 4 times as much, something that really highlights is value.

-That value does not mean janky or poor build quality though, or a lack of core features.
-You get a stylish design finished with smooth bonded leather, added seat and headrest pillows, smooth-rolling casters and excellent manervurability.
+That value does not mean janky or poor build quality, though.
+You get a stylish design finished with smooth bonded leather, added seat and headrest pillows, smooth-rolling casters and excellent manoeuvrability.